vinaya-class/vinaya-class.github.io/src/11-food-1.md

 'Eating' is defined as 'entering the mouth'.

-Swallowing food disloged from between the teeth, or chewing and swallowing unchewed food passed up from the stomach is not an offence.
+Swallowing food disloged from between the teeth, or chewing and swallowing unchewed food passed up from the stomach is not an offense.

-Cooking is not allowed, but heating up is not an offence.
+Cooking is not allowed, but heating up is not an offense.

 Being ill is not an exception, since the 7 day tonics are allowed for that reason.